 Intelligent Lending Ltd (credit broker).
 Capital One is the exclusive lender.

-If you make your payments on time and stay within your limit, this shows lenders you can borrow responsibly, which could improve your score.
+If you use the card carefully — making payments on time and staying within your limit — it shows lenders you can borrow responsibly, which can help your score improve.

 Being turned down can feel disheartening, but you're not alone — and it doesn't mean you're out of options.

-If you’re unsure about your options or struggling with debt, there are free and confidential services that can help:
+If you're unsure about your options or struggling with debt, these free and confidential services can help:

 Most credit card companies will run a credit check before approving your application.
-But if your credit score is low, there are still safe and realistic options to help you move forward.
-From credit builder cards to prepaid cards, and soft-check tools that protect your score, you’ve got choices — and support if you need it.
+But if your credit score is low — or you don't have one yet — there are still safe and realistic options to help you move forward.
+From credit builder cards to prepaid cards, and soft-check tools that protect your score, there are choices available to you, and support if you need it.

 Disclaimer: We make every effort to ensure content is correct when published.
 Information on this website doesn't constitute financial advice, and we aren't responsible for the content of any external sites.